Skip to main content

 Inhambane Province

-A coastal delicacy combining fresh clams with young pumpkin leaves, ground peanuts, and coconut milk.
-This dish exemplifies the harmonious blend of seafood with local vegetables.
+A coastal dish of fresh clams simmered with young pumpkin leaves, ground peanuts and coconut milk.
+It's a good example of how the coast cooks seafood and garden vegetables together.

 Key Ingredients: